Gokul788/Full-Stack-developer/README.md

 ## How to view

-You can access my portfolio website by visiting [link].
+You can access my portfolio website by visiting [https://gokul788.github.io/portfolio-simple-website/].
 Feel free to explore the contant and get in touch!

 Feel free to explore, and let me know if you have any feedback or suggestions!